Arrosa123/MechaCar_Statistical_Analysis/README.md

 ![t test lot3](https://user-images.githubusercontent.com/96403349/163452855-d9f51901-0b2d-481c-9919-e52d71d88171.png)

 Lot3 sample has the mean is 1496.14 and the p-Value is 0.04, which is lower than the common significance level of 0.05.
 And null hypothesis should be rejected in that there is a difference between the means of the PSI for the population and Lot3 and the true mean is not equal to 1500.

+## Study Design: MechaCar vs Competition:

+- Design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
+This study would involve collecting data on MechaCar and its comparable models across several different manufacturers over the last 3 years.
+To quantify how the MechaCar performs against the competition, the T-Test could be used to compare the safety ratings of MechaCar against the competition.
+And the next metrics should be the cost, city or highway fuel efficiency, horse power, or maintenance cost which address some safety concerns of consumers.
+- The null hypothesis is that there is no difference in safety ratings between MechaCar and the competition which that means the mean of the safety rating is zero.
+The alternative hypothesis is that there is a difference in the safety ratings between those two groups because the mean of the safety rating is not zero.
+- A multiple linear regression would be helpful to determine the statistical summary how the variables impact the safety ratings for MechaCar and their competitors.
+- More random sample would need to be collected including actual variables, safety ratings, highway fuel efficiency, and horsepower and further analysis could be done by using the results from the t-test through RStudio.